 These advancements will result in the following benefits:

 These technology trends feed off of one another and reinforce one another.
-Taken together, these strategic technology trends for 2022 will assist you in meeting your CEO’s scaling, adapting, and growing priorities.
+These strategic technology trends for 2023 will assist you in meeting your CEO’s scaling, adapting, and growing priorities.

 The last decade’s innovation has been centered around analytics.
-By combining descriptive and predictive analytics with automation, we can progress beyond descriptive and predictive analytics toward prescriptive guidance.
+By combining descriptive and predictive analytics with automation, we can progress beyond it toward prescriptive guidance.

 Artificial intelligence and automation will enable this by dynamically combining relevant data and alerting knowledge workers to take action in advance of an event.
 You can use analytics to gain a better understanding of what is happening in your system at any given time, and then combine this knowledge with automation to generate intelligent recommendations.
 In the long run, this technology trend that resides in the number one position will assist you in making better business decisions.

 The specific ways in which this can affect various business units:

 In the post-pandemic scenario, “digital acceleration” and “digital disruption” are two phrases that have caught everyone’s attention.
 The fact of the matter is – these are not merely phrases but have become the living necessities for enterprises across the world.
 Business models are getting modified or even replaced to find that sweet spot between existing capabilities and future expectations.
 Organizations need to evolve and find ways to resolve:

 Organizations, therefore, will continue to empower their business users (non-programmers) with no-code platforms and tools, so that: